 - 1 cup sugar [ adjust as per taste]

-- 2 pinches of saffron soaked in a tablespoon of warm milk
+- 2 pinches of saffron soaked in a tablespoon of warm water

-- 2 teaspoon of chironji (charoli) [ Available in Indian stores] (Optional)
+- 2 teaspoons chironji (charoli) [ Available in Indian stores] (Optional)

-- Add the remaining ingredients and mix well.
+- Add the remaining ingredients (saffron,chironji, pistachios) and mix well.
 Refrigerate it to set.
 Serve cold.

-- Goes well with Pooris or as a dessert by itself.
+- Serve with pooris or as a dessert by itself.